lukaszszymankiewicz/highscore/README.md

 - Add possibility to visit site with visible score
 - Add basic data bout scrapped score (number of overall score, author, number of pages and so on)
+- Create docker-compose file for running app with one command
+- publish app on heroku (choose free options XD)